Yiming Zhang

 yiming-z@umn.edu

-I am a Postdoctoral Associate at the Institute for Rock Magnetism at the University of Minnsota, Twin Cities.
+I am a Postdoctoral Associate at the Institute for Rock Magnetism at the University of Minnesota, Twin Cities.

-My research primarily uses field observations, laboratory experiments, and statistical methods to understand Earth history.
-In particular, I integrate rock magnetic, paleomagnetic, geochronologic and thermochronologic data to study ancient Earth magmatism, paleogeography, and the evolution of Earth’s magnetic field and interior.
+I want to be a geologist with expertise in paleomagnetism, rock magnetism, and U-Pb geochronology.
+I have been integrating rock magnetic, paleomagnetic, geochronologic and thermochronologic data to study ancient Earth magmatism, paleogeography, and the evolution of Earth’s magnetic field and interior.

-I have conducted a total of 23 weeks of original field work since the beginning of my Ph.D.
-My field areas include the Lake Superior Region (MN, MI, WI) where I study igneous and sedimentary rocks associated with the ca. 1109-1083 Ma North American Midcontinent Rift; the ca. 1.08 Ga Pikes Peak granite in Colorado; the ca. 1.1 Ga Southwest Large Igneous Province (Death Valley, CA, Grand Canyon, AZ); the Grenville orogen (Adirondack Mountains, NY, Bancroft area, ON, Lac Saint Jean and Saint Urbain area, Quebec) where I study the exhumation history and associated paleogeographic records using metamorphic rocks; the late Mesozoic volcanics in southwestern Montana where I study volcanism associated with the subduction of the Farallon plate and deformation associated with the development of the Laramide orogeny; and the Middle East (Oman) where I Tonian intrusive rocks to constrain the paleogeography of the Arabian-Nubian Shield before the onset of the Snowball Earth.
+I have conducted a total of 25 weeks of field work.
+My field areas include the Lake Superior Region (MN, MI, WI) where I study igneous and sedimentary rocks associated with the ca. 1109-1083 Ma North American Midcontinent Rift; the ca. 1.08 Ga Pikes Peak granite in Colorado; the ca. 1.1 Ga Southwest Large Igneous Province (Death Valley, CA, Grand Canyon, AZ); the Grenville orogen (Adirondack Mountains, NY, Bancroft area, ON, Lac Saint Jean and Saint Urbain area, Quebec) where I study the exhumation history and associated paleogeographic records using metamorphic rocks; the late Mesozoic volcanics in southwestern Montana where I study volcanism associated with the subduction of the Farallon plate and deformation associated with the development of the Laramide orogeny; and the Middle East (Oman, Egypt) where I use intrusive rocks to constrain the paleogeography of the Arabian-Nubian Shield in association with the onset and development of Snowball Earth events.